prime31/Nez/Nez.Persistence/JSON_README.md

 	TypeNameHandling = TypeNameHandling.Auto,
 	PreserveReferencesHandling = true
 };

-// or var settings = JsonSettings.HandlesReferences
-var json = Json.ToJson( entity, settings );
+// or for convenience since this is used often: var settings = JsonSettings.HandlesReferences var json = Json.ToJson( entity, settings );
 ```